 Hair loss (alopecia) can affect just your scalp or your entire body, and it can be temporary or permanent.
 It can be the result of heredity, hormonal changes, medical conditions or a normal part of aging.
 Anyone can lose hair on their head, but it's more common in men.

 Baldness typically refers to excessive hair loss from your scalp.
 Hereditary hair loss with age is the most common cause of baldness.
 Some people prefer to let their hair loss run its course untreated and unhidden.
 Others may cover it up with hairstyles, makeup, hats or scarves.
 And still others choose one of the treatments available to prevent further hair loss or restore growth.

-Before pursuing hair loss treatment, talk with your doctor about the cause of the hair loss and the best treatment options.
+Before pursuing hair loss treatment, talk with your doctor about the cause of your hair loss and treatment options.

 Signs and symptoms of hair loss may include:

 - Gradual thinning on top of head.
 This is the most common type of hair loss, affecting people as they age.
 In men, hair often begins to recede at the hairline on the forehead.
 Women typically have a broadening of the part in their hair.
 An increasingly common hair loss pattern in older women is a receding hairline (frontal fibrosing alopecia).

 - Circular or patchy bald spots.
 Some people lose hair in circular or patchy bald spots on the scalp, beard or eyebrows.
 Your skin may become itchy or painful before the hair falls out.